-On September 19, 1989, Steven Gould converted the property converted the house into four condominium units, the 344 Beacon Street Condominium.
+On September 19, 1989, Steven Gould converted the property into four condominium units, the 344 Beacon Street Condominium.

 Between 1989 and 1992, all four units were acquired by Wynn Newhouse.
 In December of 1992, he filed for (and subsequently received) permission to reduce the number of units from four to three by combining the two apartments in the basement into one.